michaelfranzl/janus-rtpforward-plugin/README.md

 		"sendport_audio_rtcp": 60001,
 		"sendport_video_rtp": 60002,
 		"sendport_video_rtcp": 60003,
-		"offer_acodec": "opus",
+		"negotiate_acodec": "opus",
-		"offer_vcodec": "vp8"
+		"negotiate_vcodec": "vp8"

 All `send*` keys are required and specify the target UDP ports/addresses.
 This plugin simply uses the `sendto()` system call.
 For now, only an IPv4 target address is supported.

-The `offer*` keys are optional and specify which codecs should be used in the JSEP coming from Janus.
+The `negotiate*` keys are optional and specify which codecs should be negotiated by Janus (and returned in the JSEP answer).
 The defaults are `"opus"` and `"vp8"`.

 ## Browser requests